Comprehensive employer of record solutions for businesses expanding to UAE

 The UAE does not have a set minimum wage for expatriates.
 UAE nationals, however, have a minimum wage based on their education level, ranging from 3,000 dirhams (AED) per month for those without a high school certificate to 5,000 AED for college graduates.
 Overtime work on Fridays typically earns a 50% wage increase.

 Employees usually receive 30 days of annual leave.
 Female employees who have completed a year of service are entitled to 45 days of fully paid maternity leave, while sick leave can extend up to 90 days, with varying pay rates.
 Paternity leave of five days is available within six months of a child's birth.
-Employees can also take a one-time pilgrimage leave of 30 days without pay.

 In Abu Dhabi and Dubai, employers are required to provide health insurance coverage not only for their employees but also for their spouses and dependents.
 Various health insurance options are available, and many companies offer assistance with this benefit.